 This contains three summer examinations:

 The syllabus covers a mixture of physical and human geography which are vital for understanding interdependence in today’s society.
-The physical geography topics include; Global Hazards, Changing Climate, Distinctive Landscapes and Sustaining Ecosystems.
-The human geography aspects cover topics such as; Urban Futures, Dynamic Development, The UK in the 21st Century and Resource Reliance.
+The physical geography topics include; Natural Hazards, Climate Change, Physical Landscapes and Ecosystems.
+The human geography aspects cover topics such as; Urban Issues and challenges, The Changing Economic World and Resource Management.